drush-ops/drush/README.txt

 You can put your drush command file in a number of places:

-  - In a folder specified with the --include option (see above).
+  - In a folder specified with the --include option (see `drush topic docs-configuration`).
   - Along with one of your existing modules.
 If your command is related to an existing module, this is the preferred approach.
   - In a .drush folder in your HOME folder.
 Note, that you have to create the